 9. Vive le Vegan!: Simple, Delectable Recipes for the Everyday Vegan Family by Dreena Burton

 Getting your family to change their eating habits isn’t easy — especially when you have children.
 But Dreena Burton knows firsthand what that’s like.
 And she’s spent the last 15 years developing family-friendly vegan recipes and releasing tantalizing cookbooks like this one.

 In her first cookbook, Vive le Vegan!, Dreena breaks down recipes by meal type, sauces and dressings, snacks, soups and stews, snacks, and sweets.
 Each one is easy to follow and features Dreena’s notes and additional suggestions.
 She also has an entire section devoted to vegan babies and toddlers.

 10. Food Revolution Network Family Cookbook by Ocean and John Robbins

 We may be a bit biased, but we think that our own Food Revolution Network Family Cookbook is pretty fabulous.
 It contains a wealth of information on plant-based eating.
 And it provides insight into the future of food.
 And you’ll discover how to modify your dietary habits so you can eat in a way that’s more sustainable, humane, and plant-strong.

-With over 100 recipes from the families of John Robbins and Ocean Robbins, Food Revolution Summit speakers like Kris Carr, Rip Esselstyn, Michael Greger MD, Mark Hyman, MD, and Dean Ornish MD, and Food Revolution Network’s partners and community, you’re sure to find recipes you love.
+With over 100 vegan and vegetarian recipes from the families of John Robbins and Ocean Robbins, Food Revolution Summit speakers like Kris Carr, Rip Esselstyn, Michael Greger MD, Mark Hyman, MD, and Dean Ornish MD, and Food Revolution Network’s partners and community, you’re sure to find recipes you love.
 And maybe even a few, new, healthier takes on old favorites.

 Tell us in the comments: